-|The EVOLVE® workflow solves a longstanding and difficult problem in reservoir management: quantifying the uncertainty in NPV ensuing from uncertainties related to geological and simulation parameters, forecast scenarios, and economic conditions.
-The uniqueness of the EVOLVE workflow lies in its selective use of streamlines, distance-based generalized sensitivity analysis (dGSA), calibrating to field- and well-responses efficiently, and the use of multidimensional scaling (MDS) with clustering to extract representative model ensembles.
-EVOLVE is embedded in a robust and friendly software environment, usable by expert and junior geo-engineers alike.
+|The EVOLVE® workflow solves a longstanding and difficult problem in reservoir management: quantifying the uncertainty in NPV ensuing from uncertainties related to geological and simulation parameters, forecast scenarios, and economic parameters.
+The uniqueness of the EVOLVE workflow lies in its selective use of streamlines, distance-based generalized sensitivity analysis (dGSA), calibrating to measured field- and well-responses efficiently, and the use of clustering to extract representative model ensembles.
+EVOLVE is embedded in a robust and friendly software environment that works with 3DSL and Eclipse/IX, and usable by expert and junior geo-engineers alike.
 It encapsulates many years of R&D but retains a level of practicality that is indispensable for making timely and informed decisions.

 The EVOLVE workflow is a four-stage, linear workflow and stands in sharp contrast to the traditional idea of a big loop that continuously produces new models until a stopping criteria is met.
-The novel idea is the repeated evolution and reduction of ensembles in a cascading fashion as new parameters are injected at various stages of the workflow.
+The novel idea is the repeated evolution and reduction of ensembles of models in a cascading fashion as new parameters are injected at various stages of the workflow.
 The final ensemble is robust and practical for forecasting.

 |The EVOLVE workflow is linear.
 It evolves and reduces model ensembles in a cascading fashion to create a final ensemble that is robust and practical for forecasting.

-|Screening multiple geomodels through 3DSL, followed by clustering, and then extracting a representative subset.|
+|Screening multiple geomodels through 3DSL, followed by clustering, and then extracting a much smaller representative subset of models.

-The geo-ensemble from Stage 1 are combined with global flow simulation uncertainties (such as OWC depth, relperm functions, PVT properties,...) increasing again the ensemble size.
+The geo-ensemble extracted from Stage 1 is combined with global flow simulation uncertainties (such as OWC depth, relperm functions, PVT properties,...) increasing again the ensemble size.
 The goal of this stage is to reduce the size of the ensemble while minimizing the error to historical data and maximizing input parameter diversity.
 This an optimization problem.